hhandika/hhandika/CONTRIBUTING.md

 ```
 This will fetch live public stats, regenerate the SVGs in `assets/`, write
 `data/stats.json`, and update your local `README.md`.
-Repository checkouts used for line counting are shallow and temporary.
-If an
+If contributor statistics for an individual repository are unavailable, the
-individual repository cannot be counted, the published total is marked with an
+published total is marked with an asterisk and the failure is recorded in
-asterisk and the failure is recorded in `data/stats.json`.
+`data/stats.json`.

 ---